 Record and publish minutes for all Board meetings.

-Create an annual marketing plan to increase attendance at Chapter meetings and DAMA Day.
+Create and maintain an annual marketing plan to increase attendance at Chapter meetings, DAMA Day, Career Fair, and Vendor Expo.
 Implement after Board approval.

-Responsible for election ballot preparation and distribution, and tabulate and communicate election results.
+Responsible for election ballot preparation and distribution; tabulate and communicate election results.

-Member Services Officer
+VP of Member Services

-Establish annual membership targets and action plans to meet membership targets.
+Create and maintain an annual plan and membership targets to increase Corporate and Individual memberships.
+This includes contacting other corporations for membership and investigating hosts and members who dropped corporate memberships and encourage them to re-join.

 Coordinate membership drives and retention action plans.

-Annually review the automated new member e-mails, payment due e-mails and other member communications.
+Annually review the automated new member e-mails, payment due e-mails, and other member communications.
 Update as needed.

-Maintain current and new membership information by checking Chapter web site for guests and members who should be in a corporate bundle.
+Maintain current and new membership information by conducting monthly audits of the DAMA-MN membership database.
+Audit will include reviews for outdated email addresses, cleanup of membership records, monitoring membership types, adding individually registered members to corporate bundles, monitoring for expiring memberships, and for guests who have attended more than one meeting who should be in an individual membership.

-Provide list of members to DAMA International as requested.
+Provide list of members to DAMA-I as requested.

-Provide a pre-meeting list of attendees to host company, if host requires one.
+Provide a pre-meeting list of attendees to host company (if host requires one) and generating guest sign-in sheets and registration at monthly chapter meetings.

-Investigate hosts and members who dropped memberships and encourage them to re-join.

 Prepare and submit annual membership summary report to Chapter Board at 4th quarter meeting.

-Programs Officer
+VP of Programs

-Engage speakers for monthly Chapter meetings and DAMA Day.
+Engage speakers for monthly Chapter meetings and DAMA Day at least 3 months in advance.

-Determine main topic and meeting format.
+Curate a variety of Data Management related topics and determine monthly chapter meeting main topics and meeting format.

-Send speaker’s bio, presentation abstract, and photo to Web Services and Communication Officers.
+Send speaker’s bio, presentation abstract, and photo to Web Services and Communication VP and AVP.

-Acquire speaker’s presentation and send to Web Services Officer.
+Acquire speaker’s presentation and send to Web Services VP and AVP.

 Negotiate the fee (if any) for the speaker.

-Review all bills for fees and expenses submitted by the speaker and forward them to the Finance Officer for payment.
+Review all bills for fees and expenses submitted by the speaker and forward them to the Finance VP and AVP for payment.

-If required, handle arrangements for the speaker for a motel room, transportation to/from the airport as needed.
+If required, handle arrangements for the speaker for a hotel room and transportation to/from the airport as needed.

 Conduct an annual membership interest survey to determine topics of interest to the members.

-Schedule programs for the first three months of the next year beyond the expiration of the term of office for the Programs Officer.
+Schedule programs for the first three months of the next year beyond the expiration of the term of office for the Programs VP and AVP.

-Coordinate with the Facilities Officer to ensure smooth operations at the monthly meeting.
+Coordinate with the Facilities VP and AVP to ensure smooth operations at the monthly meeting.

-Facilities Officer
+VP of Facilities

-Establish which month host companies will host for the year.
+Establish the schedule of Corporate Member hosts for monthly chapter meetings for the year at least 3 months in advance.

 Arrange for an intranet connection with host company.